How the Fellowship Works

 Dedicated Coach

-Each cohort member receives a dedicated coach—an experienced entrepreneur—to maximize program benefits, connecting them with mentors, experts, and the Hub’s network.
+Each cohort member receives a dedicated coach—an experienced entrepreneur—to maximize program benefits, connecting them with mentors, advisors, and the Hub’s network.

-The Hub links innovators with leaders in child and family mental and developmental health, matching them with experts and mentors who dedicate 40+ hours of 1:1 support during the three-month program to scale impact.
+The Hub links innovators with leaders in child and family mental and developmental health, matching them with advisors who dedicate 40+ hours of 1:1 support during the three-month program to scale impact.

-The Hub fosters a supportive community where entrepreneurs can connect, share challenges, and celebrate progress within and across cohorts.
+The Hub fosters a supportive community where entrepreneurs and innovators can connect, share challenges, and celebrate progress within and across cohorts.

 Hub Talks